Professionals seeking a job in the design industry require good creativity and an understanding of aesthetics.

 - Hard numbers

 Combined with non-generic trigger words, it makes the section twice more impactful.
-That being said, avoid using any of the top 30 overused resume buzzwords.
+That being said, avoid using any of the top 30 resume buzzwords to avoid.

 With the UX designer resume, no summary section has been included.
 Only the things that are more necessary and relevant should be used.